adameshel/draw_cmls_on_folium_map/README.md

 When raw-data is also incorporated, clicking on a link should show you the timeseries of the raw-data you have downloaded, e.g.:

 ![Screen Shot 2022-03-20 at 16 07 35](https://user-images.githubusercontent.com/60098219/159166464-74643a39-d2ee-4436-b561-a190c6e2c158.png)

+# New types of data
+Not all the types of data can be processed.
+In case your type of RSL is unknown to this class, go ahead and edit the function `self._process_rd` so that it fits your data.